ppy/osu-wiki/wiki/Tournaments/ANZT/2021_Winter/en.md

 - This is an osu! game mode tournament for Australian/New Zealand players only.
 Participants must have an Australian or New Zealand flag on their osu! profile.
 - Matches will be **Head-to-Head** with **ScoreV2** as the scoring system.
-- Any harassment or abuse of a staff member or other players will result in expulsion from the tournament.
+- Any harassment or abuse of a staff member, other player or spectator will result in expulsion from the tournament.
 - We maintain a blacklist for all ANZT tournaments.
 You will be put on this list if you:
   - Fail to show up to two of your matches without a valid excuse and/or without alerting a staff member.
   - Were blatantly rude to a staff member and/or other players.